TextMesh4D: Zero-shot Text-to-4D Mesh Generation: Method

-\myparagraph{Mesh Initialization.} Recall that at this stage, our objective is to generate a high-quality, textured 3D mesh solely from an input text prompt.
-We observe that learning large topological changes via direct mesh initialization (e.g., spot) is challenging for arbitrary inputs and often results in unsatisfactory mesh quality.
+\myparagraph{Jacobian Initialization.} Recall that at this stage, our objective is to generate a high-quality, textured 3D mesh solely from an input text prompt.
+We observe that learning large topological changes via direct mesh initialization (e.g., spot) is challenging for arbitrary inputs and often results in unsatisfactory quality.
 To this end, we adopt NeuS~\cite{neus} for mesh initialization. {NeuS}~\cite{neus} is a volume rendering method that integrates the advantages of signed distance functions (SDF) and Neural Radiance Fields (NeRF)~\cite{nerf}, better for extracting a 3D geometry and obtaining a mesh as the initialization for further high-quality generation.
-We denote the NeuS $\mathcal{N} = \{f(p), c(p)\}$, both $f(p)$ and $c(p)$ are networks implemented using MLPs, outputting the SDF and color at point $p$, respectively.
+We denote the NeuS $\mathcal{N} = \{f_{sdf}, f_{color}\}$, both $f_{sdf}$ and $f_{color}$ are networks implemented using MLPs, outputting the SDF and color at point $p$, respectively.
 The NeuS is then optimized with supervision provided by combined diffusion priors under input text conditioning.
 After optimization, we extract the surface at the zero-level set of SDF as the initial mesh $\mathcal{M}_0$ using the marching cubes algorithm~\cite{mc}.

-\myparagraph{Optimization via Jacobians.} The extracted mesh $\mathcal{M}_0$ consisted by a set of vertices $\mathcal{V}_0 \in \mathbb{R}^{N\times 3}$, faces $\mathcal{F} \in \mathbb{R}^{M\times 3}$, which is converted to the representation of differentiable Jacobians, $\{\mathcal{V}_0 + \mathcal{J}, \mathcal{F}\}$, where the Jacobians are initialized as identity matrices for optimization.
+\myparagraph{Optimization via Jacobians.} The extracted mesh $\mathcal{M}_0$ consists of a set of vertices $\mathcal{V}_0 \in \mathbb{R}^{N\times 3}$, faces $\mathcal{F} \in \mathbb{R}^{M\times 3}$, which is converted to a differentiable Jacobian-offset representation.
+Specifically, we optimize the static Jacobian offsets $\Delta\mathcal{J}_s$, with $\mathcal{J}^s=\mathcal{I}+\Delta\mathcal{J}_s$ initialized as identity Jacobians for optimization.
+The refined canonical vertices $\mathcal{V}_s$ are recovered through Poisson integration.
 We inherit the weights of the color network from the initialization phase and continue to refine them.
 However, unlike the initialization phase, which utilizes random sampling points, the sampling in this phase is focused on regions near the initialized surface.
-Thus we denote the color network at this phase as $c(v)$.
+Thus, we denote the color network at this phase as $f_{color}(\mathcal{J})$.
 This concentrated sampling strategy allows for a more precise refinement of the color generation.